rollerworks/search/UPGRADE.md

 * All view-values are casted to strings now;
   When no view value is provided the "normalized" value must support casting to a string!

+### SearchConditionSerializer

+The `SearchConditionSerializer` no longer uses the static methods but requires a `Rollerworks\Component\Search\FieldSetRegistryInterface` implementation for loading FieldSets when unserializing.

+**Note:** The FieldSet must be registered when serializing, this ensures the FieldSet is known to the system and lessens the change of breakage when unserialize.

 ## Upgrade from 1.0.0-beta2 to 1.0.0-beta3